lamhq/tech-notes/pages/devops/aws/network/vpc/security.md

 There is an implicit deny rule at the end of the security group.

-Security groups are stateful: Responses to allowed inbound traffic are allowed to flow out, regardless of outbound rules.
+Security groups are stateful:
+- Responses to allowed inbound traffic are allowed to flow out, regardless of outbound rules.
+- Outbound and inbound ports may be different

 Your VPC includes a default security group.
 You can't delete this group, however, you can change the group's rules.